gh-unit/gh-unit/README.md

 Frameworks and dynamic libraries are not supported in the iPhone environment, but you can use the libGHUnitIPhone.a static library.

 - Add a `New Target`.
 Select `Cocoa Touch -> Application`.
 Name it `Tests` (or something similar).
-- Make sure all your project files are included in the `Test` target.
-- Make sure your test project is linked to CoreGraphics.framework
+- Add `CoreGraphics.framework` to `Linked Libraries`
-- Add the GHUnit files, from the GHUnit (iPhone Static Library) download, into your `Test` target.
+- Include the GHUnit files (from the GHUnit/iPhone Static Library download above), in your `Test` target.
 These files should include:
 	- libGHUnitIPhone.a (static library)
 	- GHUnit header files
 	- GHUnit test main